ecilasun/tinysys/software/SDK/README.md

 # SDK Documentation

+## Base System
+Base system routines provide useful facilities such as reading the clock, or setting up critical sections.

+Please see [BASE](base.md) for documentation about base system utilities.

 ## Audio Processing Unit
 The audio processing unit is responsible for generating stereo signals at various output frequencies.